-At Tommee Tippee, we know that the first few weeks with your newborn are a whirlwind ride and that every mom’s breastfeeding experience is different.
+We know that the first few weeks with your newborn are a whirlwind ride and that every mum’s breastfeeding experience is different.

 What is ‘Let-down’?